TobiasReich/weatherstation/README.md

 - I2C: 0x77

-## Raindrop Sensor
+## ~~Raindrop Sensor~~

-This is connected via a Raindrop Sensor (which connects again to the device).
+~~This is connected via a Raindrop Sensor (which connects again to the device).~~

 - Black - GROUND
 - Red - 3.3V
 - White - GPIO 36 (ANALOG AO)
 - Brown - GPIO 25 (D0)

+Note: I removed it since it was not very useful.
+Placing it indoors made no sense, outdoors not much either (you see it anyway, you can measure it with the soil moisture sensor...).
+It just made things more complex and was useless.

 ## Humidity Sensor